 The selectorate responsible for the corrupt selection of political candidates for election (through primaries) and appointment are mainly of two kinds, though with variations depending on the society in question.

-There is the “patron selectorate” which is a very small elite core of families, dynasties, godfathers and patrons with much amassed political leverage that decides which specific candidates will win the party primaries and later the general elections.
+There is the “patron selectorate” which is a tiny elite core of families, dynasties, godfathers and patrons with much amassed political leverage that decides which specific candidates will win the party primaries and later the general elections.
 It would be wrong to assume the patron selectorate is monolithic; competition and in-fighting often exist in their circles in many nations.
 The patron selectorate will usually have full control over the nation’s electoral commission and electoral colleges.
 Since the patron selectorate can place people in political office with certainty, only those that will comply with their patron’s narrow interests while in office will be selected; elections and appointments become the stuff forgone conclusions.
 In very corrupt countries, the patron selectorate ensures that anyone who comes into office will not turn against them [the patrons], their contemporaries in office nor their predecessors.
-Neither do they want anyone to question or challenge the repertoire and tradition of externalities developed by corrupt office holders over the period of years or decades that facilitate corrupt practices and the necessary impunity that is provided.
-This is where the “guilty accuser tactic” becomes indispensable.
+Neither do they want anyone to question or challenge the repertoire and tradition of externalities developed by corrupt officeholders over years or decades that facilitate corrupt practices and the necessary impunity that is provided?
+Here is where the “guilty accuser tactic” becomes indispensable.

 In mature liberal democracies and similar the funder selectorate, those groups and individuals have enough money to buy the influence an office confers on an elected or appointed official; “influence peddling”.
 It is common knowledge that presidents, parliamentarians, deputies, senators, representatives and others need generous and increasing funds provided by a small fraction of the general population to get elected or re-elected into office in ways that end up seriously compromising or co-opting them to act in ways that deviate from the expected norms.
-The provisions by funders for the political campaigns of candidates can vary from several thousand to several million pound sterling or US dollars.
-The elected politicians in some sense are reduced by the fundraising process to a “commodity” for sale or rent.
+The provisions by funders for the political campaigns of candidates can vary from several thousand to several million-pound sterlings or US dollars.
+The fundraising process reduces the elected politicians in some sense to a “commodity” for sale or rent.
 Such is an undeniable legacy of the neoliberal political economy that commodifies everything; it has made this form of fundraising selection of political candidates particularly possible.

 Selectorates are inimical to democracy even in mature liberal democracies because they undermine the proposed sanctity of democratic practice; one person, one vote.
 When a few out of the many voters determine who the few representative elected officials will be in the primaries and the elections, we have an inverted minarchy [big government determined by small numbers of selectors] mimicking a democracy [government determined by the majority of voters].
 It is no surprise that the apathy towards voting in mature democracies is endemic.

-The optimism associated with influence-peddling style selection whether theoretical or realistic is that it can be checked and corrected by way of political funding reforms if the possibility is sanctioned by the political elite for whatever reason e.g. persistent public protest.
+The optimism associated with influence-peddling style selection whether theoretical or realistic is that it can be checked and corrected by way of political funding reforms if the elite political sanctions the possibility for whatever reason, e.g. persistent public protest.
 Also, elections have shown that political parties and candidates who far outspend their opponents may still lose the election.
-Money spent does not guarantee the certainty of election victory, it only underwrites it.
+Money spent does not guarantee the certainty of election victory; it only underwrites it.
 Furthermore, without much naivety, the impeachment of an elected official or the sacking of an appointed is possible regardless of funds available and the interests of funders.